JackDilger/wescout-milestone-3/README.md

 ### Accessibility

 I have used the chrome developer tool extension ‘Lighthouse’ to evaluate my sites accessibility.
 To provide a good user experience lighthouse recommends sites should strive to have a good score (90-100).
-All pages on the site reach this recommended score.
+All pages on the site have a 100% score in lighthouse.

 ![Lighthouse](wescout/static/images/readme/lighthouse-report.JPG)